Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-_H3wk4VfjIY.md

 ### Transcript

-> potential to get some better management for power grids yeah that's a pretty good idea uh make sure to drop it on the question site i've seen a few people ask about this on this stream
+> potential to get some better management for power grids yeah that's a pretty good idea, make sure to drop it on the question site i've seen a few people ask about this on this stream